mapbox/osm-coverage/README.md

 # Compute Road Coverage in OpenStreetMap

-A [TileReduce](https://github.com/mapbox/tile-reduce) processor for calculating OpenStreetMap mileage by country using [OSM QA Tiles](http://osmlab.github.io/osm-qa-tiles/).
+A [TileReduce](https://github.com/mapbox/tile-reduce) processor for calculating OpenStreetMap mileage by country or region using [OSM QA Tiles](http://osmlab.github.io/osm-qa-tiles/).

 See [How Complete is OpenStreetMap?](https://www.mapbox.com/blog/how-complete-is-openstreetmap/).